spotinst/help/src/docs/ocean/features/labels-and-taints.md

 ### spotinst.io/gpu-type

-This label helps creating direct affinity to specific types of GPU hardware, freeing the user from the need to explicitly set and manage a list of VMs that contain the required hardware.
-Ocean automatically matches the relevant VMs (currently over AWS and GCP) for workloads having affinity rules using this label.
+This label helps create direct affinity to specific types of GPU hardware, freeing the user from the need to explicitly set and manage a list of VMs that contain the required hardware.
+Ocean automatically matches the relevant VMs (currently with AWS and GCP) for workloads having affinity rules using this label.
 Valid label values are:

 - `nvidia-tesla-v100`